Kensora/db-preset/README.md

-# guard-db
+# db-preset

-Сommon solution for deploying the database for the Guard projects
+Сommon solution for deploying the database